 “I’d rather be a civilian, sir.” — Pinkey

-4. Misfits are Brought Together by Passion Not by Choice
+4. A Team of Misfits Is Brought Together by Passion, Not by Choice

 “What we lost in the fire, we found in the ashes.” — Sam Chisolm

 A great event drives the need to build a team of misfits.
-Saving the world is their ultimate purpose.
-And fate is what determines that a group of misfits become the “chosen ones”.
+Saving the world is the misfits’ ultimate purpose.
+And fate is what determines that a group of misfits become the “chosen ones.”

 How to Build a Team of Misfits